yashwantGowla/awesome-android/README.md

 ## Photos

+- [DNG Processor](https://github.com/amirzaidi/DNGProcessor) - Bring out the best in your phone's camera.
+It waits for new RAW images captured using a supported camera app, and then processes them in the background.
+Works well with Open Camera and usually gives better results than Google Camera ports.
 - [Phimp.me](https://github.com/fossasia/phimpme-android) - Photo Imaging and Picture Editor.
 - [Simple Gallery](https://f-droid.org/en/packages/com.simplemobiletools.gallery.pro/) - A premium app for managing and editing your photos, videos, GIFs without ads.